-Keratosis obturans is a rare external auditory canal disease characterised by abnormal accumulation and consequently occlusion and expansion of the bony portion of the EAC by a plug of desquamated keratin.
-It can be confused by EAC cholesteatoma but they are completely different entities require different treatment approach.
+Keratosis obturans is a rare external auditory canal (EAC) disease characterized by abnormal accumulation and consequently occlusion and expansion of the bony portion of the EAC by a plug of desquamated keratin.
+It can be confused for EAC cholesteatoma but they are completely different entities requiring different treatment.

 Keratosis obturans is seen in younger patients usually less than 40 years old and is bilateral in 50% of cases.

 Patients present with acute severe pain and conductive hearing loss.